Edward E. Boynton House: 1977–1994: Protective covenants and complete roof replacement

-1994-1996: Neglect and abandonment
+1994–1996: Neglect and abandonment

-Gordon Nye, an executive for sporting goods manufacturer Voit, purchases the house in January 1994 for $425,000.
-Nye and his girlfriend move into the house and immediately struggle with living in Rochester (they are from California) and operating under some of the restrictive house rules.
-The Landmark Society of Western New York worries about their two large dogs and the safety of the original Wright-designed furniture.
-Nye is worried about his dogs escaping and sets about commissioning plans for a fence to enclose the property.
+Gordon Nye, an executive for sporting goods manufacturer Voit, purchased the house in January 1994 for $425,000.
+Being from California, Nye and his girlfriend moved into the house and immediately struggled with living in Rochester and operating under some of the restrictive house rules.
+The Landmark Society of Western New York worried about their two large dogs and the safety of the original Wright-designed furniture.
+Concerned about his dogs escaping, Nye commissioned plans for a fence to enclose the property.
 The plans are rejected by the Landmark Society and Preservation Board.
-Nye applies for a construction permit and builds an unsightly chain link fence around the property as a work around.
-Less than a year after purchasing the house, the homeowners move back to California and leave it vacant – not paying the utilities, the security system fees and the mortgage.
-The dining room ceiling begins leaking and chunks of plaster begin falling from overhead.
-Defying the restrictive covenants ("pieces cannot be moved..."), the Landmark Society transfers all seventeen pieces to the Memorial Art Gallery where they reside from July 16, 1995 to January 12, 1996 and are put on public display.
+Nye applied for a construction permit and built an unsightly chain link fence around the property as a work around.
+Less than a year after purchasing the house, the homeowners moved back to California and leave it vacant – not paying the utilities, the security system fees and the mortgage.
+The dining room ceiling leaked and chunks of plaster fell from overhead.
+Defying the restrictive covenants ("pieces cannot be moved..."), the Landmark Society transferred all seventeen pieces to the Memorial Art Gallery where they reside from July 16, 1995 to January 12, 1996 on public display.
 The bank begins proceedings to take over the house.

-1996-2009: Rebirth and private house
+1996–2009: Rebirth and private house

-Dr. Scott and Kathryn (Katie) McDonald purchase the house 'as is' in November 1996, for $260,000!
+Dr. Scott and Kathryn (Katie) McDonald purchase the house 'as is' in November 1996, for $260,000.
 The couple begin repairing and restoring and landscaping the entire property.
 Scott's father, a skilled craftsman and woodworker, creates numerous pieces of craftsman style furniture for his son's new home.
 Scott is a scholar of Japanese art and a passionate student of Frank Lloyd Wright's work.
 They work diligently to preserve the integrity and history of the home.
 The McDonalds understand their responsibility as stewards of this landmark property while honoring it as a family home and generously make it selectively available for charity events.
 They give birth to a son and give him the middle name Wright knowing that living in this home will have a lasting effect.

 Although they love the Boynton House, they decide to move back to their hometown, putting it once more on the market, in the fall of 2009, for $830,000.